phonopy/phono3py/_sources/command-options.rst.txt

 option, files for supercells with displacements and ``disp_fc3.yaml`` file are created.

+.. _amplitude_option:

 ``--amplitude``: Amplitude of displacements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 (Setting tag: ``DISPLACEMENT_DISTANCE``)

-Displacement distance.
+Atomic displacement distance is specified using this option.
+This
+value may be increased for the weak interaction systems and descreased
+when the force calculator is numerically very accurate.

 The default value depends on calculator.
 See
 :ref:`default_displacement_distance_for_calculator`.

 ``--dim``: Supercell dimension